Why Expectant Mums Love the Healthy Mummy!

 Day 7: Pesto, spinach and ricotta rolls

 The best way to choose healthy pregnancy food is to empower yourself with knowledge and get the support you need.
-So join the biggest mums-only healthy eating challenge in the world, our 28 Day Weight Loss Challenge.
-And yes, it’s pregnancy-friendly!
-You’ll get the recipes, information, and support to plan healthy, nutritious, and delicious food for your pregnancy (and beyond – for when you’re ready to start losing weight after pregnancy).
+So join the biggest mums-only healthy eating, exercise and wellness destination in the world, our Healthy Mummy app.
+And yes, we have pregnancy programs in the app!
+You’ll get pregnancy exercises and recipes, information, and support to plan healthy, nutritious, and delicious food for your pregnancy (and beyond – for when you’re ready to start losing any weight after pregnancy).